The Bode Plots#

 • Convert the magnitude into dB: \( M_{dB} = 20 \log_{10} M \)

-• Extract the the phase: \( \phi = \angle H(j \omega) \)
+• Extract the the phase function: \( \phi = \angle G(j \omega) \)

 It is very easy to execute those steps by using a computer.
 On the other hand, when we simply want to sketch the Bode plot without using a computer, we can use the asymptotic method to draw the approximated version of the Bode plot.

-Case 1: A pole at the origin of the s-plane
+Case 1: A pole at the origin of the s-plane#

 Let us start by first defining the transfer function: